 If you’re looking for a rustic, countryside ambiance, then this cast stone fire pit has your name all over it.
 Sun Joe’s pit is a safe centerpiece made from lightweight stone and a wire mesh screen and screen hook to protect you and your company from flying sparks.
 The fire bowl itself is removable, which makes maintenance an easy task, but it does not come with a cover.
 This means you’ll have to purchase one separately or stash it away during wet weather.

 The Phoenix Blossom fire pit is surely one of the most eye-catching on the list.
-With an open fire bowl resembling, well, a blossoming flower, this fully assembled pit kindles some of the nicest flames.
-If you’d like to keep the fantasy theme going, check out Curonian’s equally awesome dragon-themed fire pit.
+With an open fire bowl resembling, well, a blossoming flower, this fully assembled pit kindles some of the nicest flames and you get the option of a rusting or stainless steel silhouette.
+If you’d like to sift through some more quirky yet classy alternatives, check out Curonian’s Memel Fire Pit.

 This sleek, steel chiminea was designed to match mid-century modern sensibilities — and to roast marshmallows.
-The conical shape funnels the smoke up and away, and the two-sided opening provides twice the access to the fire for some s’mores-making action.
-This version will slowly patina over time, but if you want to embrace the mod feel, check out the other bright colors.
+The conical shape funnels the smoke up and away from your face, while the two-sided opening provides twice the access to the fire for some s’mores-making action.
+This version will slowly patina over time, but if you want to embrace the mod feel, Modfire also offers this fire pit design in a slew of other bright color ways.

+Oh what a metaphor for the world we live in.
 If you have a little money to burn, then you could opt to go for this awesome globe-shaped pit from Fire Pit Art.
 This particular piece was made by Rick Wittrig, a Mennonite from a farming village on the Illinois prairie.
 It’s safe to say Wittrig knows a thing or two when it comes to metal.
 Now, it is technically a portable pit, but the sucker is about 275 pounds of pure stouthearted steel.
-We suggest having a spot picked out before you put in an order and don’t try maneuvering the pit alone.
+We suggest having a spot picked out before you put in an order, and don’t try maneuvering the pit alone.
+Orders are backed up at the moment, but Fire Pit Art will begin accepting new orders in mid-September — just in time for fall.

 Originally published on June 26, 2017.